mathielo/dst-dedicated-server/README.md

 # Don't Starve Together - Dedicated Server

 Set up dedicated DST servers easily with Docker containers.
 The purpose of this project is to have DST servers up and running with the **bare minimum** necessary setup.

-# Important notice :construction:

-Currently the game is autosaved once each (game) day.
-Stopping the containers **DOES NOT SAVE THE GAME**.
-This is a desired feature to be implemented further down the road.

-For now you ma manually save your game by using the console command `c_save()` when playing in your server as the admin.

 # Installation

 Any OS that [supports Docker](https://docs.docker.com/engine/installation/#supported-platforms) can run the dedicated server.

->☝️ Linux is the _recommended_ OS to host the containers for better performance gains
+>:point_up: Linux is the _recommended_ OS to host the containers for better performance gains

 This project was deployed and tested using **Debian 9**.
 Instructions will be focused on Linux - but it should be easy to adapt to any other OS.